Sampling in the shift-invariant space generated by the bivariate Gaussian function: Introduction

 \subsection{Organization}

 Section \ref{sec_p} provides definitions and background results.
 In Sections \ref{sec_1} and \ref{sec_2} we study a number of \emph{uniqueness problems} for the shift-invariant space \eqref{eq_i2} and other related spaces, that is, we investigate which sets are contained in zero sets of non-zero functions.
 To this end, we study the restriction of bivariate functions in the shift-invariant space to lines, and aptly invoke one dimensional results together with arguments of congruence and almost periodicity.
 Theorems \ref{main_result} and \ref{th_samp} are then proved in Sections \ref{sec_3} and \ref{sec_4} respectively by resorting to a compactness technique going back to Beurling.
-Finally, Theorem \ref{Gabor_thm} and Corollary \ref{coro_gabor} are proved in Section \ref{sec_5}.
+Theorem \ref{Gabor_thm} and Corollary \ref{coro_gabor} are proved in Section \ref{sec_5}, while Section \ref{sec_other} discusses extensions of the results to shift-invariant spaces generated by window functions closely related to the Gaussian.
 The proofs of certain auxiliary results are postponed to Section \ref{sec_pos}.